 Here’s one student: she joins the module with a (largely unacknowledged) antipathy towards sustained reading.
 She is not alone in finding essay writing an awkward mixture of thinking out her opinions based on class input and “finding the right quotes” for the essay.

-And here’s another: she is a solid practitioner who finds the academic stuff hard, but equally finds that the alternative perspectives she meets uncomfortable.
+And here’s another: she is a solid practitioner who finds the academic stuff hard, but equally finds the alternative perspectives she meets uncomfortable.
 There are real points in the outdoor learning module where she finds herself thinking “I would never do that with my children.”
 At heart she is here to make her setting better.

 And in the rule of three, here is the last: a good student, an experienced EY worker, she is nonetheless convinced by voices from her past that a stick on the floor is dirty, that sitting in the floor is unpleasant.
 Even being in the little wood here is several steps into an unknown.